-In the previous tutorial, we gave you detailed instruction for creating new Catalog Price Rule in Magento 2.
+In the previous tutorial, we gave you detailed instructions for creating a new Catalog Price Rule in Magento 2.
 Today, we will continue our tutorial series with Cart Price Rule – one of the most essential marketing features of Magento.

 There are 5 steps to create a new catalog price rule in Magento 2.
 Here we will create a discount of $50 on the cart when the customers spend more than $1000.